ToghrulUTD/Abstract-Sequence-Classification-NLP/README.md

-# Abstract-Sequence-Classification-NLP
+# Project Description
 The goal of this project is to build a hybrid NLP model (RNNs, BERT) to classify medical abstract sentences into the role they play (e.g. objective, methods, results, etc) to enable researchers to effectively skim through the literature and dive deeper when necessary.

-# Project Description
-The purpose of this notebook is to build NLP model to organize the abstracts of Randomized Controlled Trials into sections in order to make it faster and easier to read.
 The data is given in [PubMed 200k RCT: a Dataset for Sequenctial Sentence Classification in Medical Abstracts](https://arxiv.org/abs/1710.06071).
 Only 20k subset of the dataset is being used in this project.

 Below is an example input abstract of a medical paper.
 For each sentence we are given a label, and we need to build a classification model that will predict target classes and help organize the abstract sentences into the given categories.